XiaoLi0614/xiaoli.github.io/index.md

 Currently, I'm working on designing efficient consensus protocol with open membership.

 ## News
+**Mar/2024**:  I am selected to receive Dissertation Year Completion Fellowship for 2024.
+**Feb/2024**:  I serve as a mentor for SIGPLAN Mentorship program, which is organized by Symposium on Principles of Programming Languages (POPL).
 **Sep/2023**: I started my internship at Chainlink Labs as a research engineer.
 So excited to get hands-on experience in the industry research environment.
 **Sep/2023**: I passed my dissertation proposal on "Heterogeneous Byzantine Replicated systems".
 **Jul/2023**: I am selected to receive the department scholarship to attend Grace Hopper Conference 2023.